caedh121/tagging-snapshots/README.md

-# tagging-snapshots
+# Tagging AWS EC2 snapshots
-To tag snapshots after their originating volumes tags
+To tag AWS EC2 snapshots after their originating volumes tags

 Run this Python3 simple script to pass the volumes tags to their snapshots:\
  1- It gets all the snapshots ids in each listed region\